-1. Applying to become a pet foster parent is quick and easy!
-Individuals must be 18 years or older, have a valid form of identification, reside in San Bernardino County, and have reliable transportation and housing.
-Just follow the link below to get started.
+1. Be 18 years or older, have a valid form of identification, reside in San Bernardino County, and have reliable transportation and housing.

-4. Once accepted into the pet foster program, you will receive emails with information about pets who need your help.
-To confirm your agreement to accept a specific pet, contact your foster liaison and arrange pick up.
+4. Let the fostering begin!
+You will begin receiving emails with information about pets who need your help.
+To accept a specific pet, you can contact your foster liaison and arrange pickup.

 Coming soon!